PhD 2015, Sedimentology, Geochemistry, TaphonomyOffice: CHCB 103

 I developed a love for fishes during my Master's work and cannot help myself from looking at various species wherever I go, even if it's outside a restaurant in China.

-I am currently working on my PhD with Dr. Nancy Hinman, looking at the taphonomy of the Early Cambrian Chengjiang Biota in China.
-The Chengjiang is an Early Cambrian fossil deposit, found in the Maotianshan shale, showing excellent preservation of a wide variety of organisms depicting the "Explosion of Life."
+I recently finished my PhD with Dr. Nancy Hinman, looking at the taphonomy of the Early Cambrian Chengjiang Biota in China.
+The Chengjiang is an Early Cambrian fossil deposit, found in the Maotianshan Shale, showing excellent preservation of a wide variety of organisms depicting the "Explosion of Life."
 The fossils are similar to those of the Burgess Shale, in British Columbia, Canada, but are about 15 milllion years older, and have not undergone metamorphosis.

 Taphonomy is the study of the processes an organism undergoes from death until discovery, and can include burial, decay and fossilization.
 For my dissertation I am using a combination of geochemistry, sedimentology, mineralogy, and paleobiology to determine the conditions which account for the excellent preservation of the diverse fossil assemblage of the Chengjiang Biota.

-In the future I hope to apply the techniques I'm learing in my dissertation to various vertebrate fossil deposits, especially those depicting the early diversification of fishes.
+In the future I hope to apply the techniques used in my dissartation to better understand the factors controllign exceptional presrevation throughout geologic time.

 Looking at the sedimentology of the fossil-bearing layers containing the Chengjiang Biota with my field assistant Adam Johnson.